Updated on November 2nd, 2024 By Felix Martinez

 Final Thoughts

-While many retailers have struggled with adapting to the change in commerce shopping habits, Walmart has made the proper strategic investments.
-The company’s impressive e-commerce growth is reflective of this view.
+While many retailers have struggled to adapt to the change in commerce shopping habits, Walmart has made the proper strategic investments.
+The company’s impressive e-commerce growth reflects this view.

-The company has performed well by generating approximately 12% annualized total returns in the past five years.
-We find the company’s dividend track record to be impressive, even if the most recent dividend hikes were on the small side.
+The company has performed well by generating approximately 18.6% annualized total returns in the past five years.
+We find the company’s dividend track record to be impressive, with the most recent dividend hikes of 9%.

 Walmart is a safe, defensive stock in times of economic hardship, but the modest total return profile prevents it from being a buy today.
 As a result, we rate it a hold.